Adrienne is a certified dog trainer and former veterinarian assistant who partners with some of the best veterinarians worldwide.

 Behavior modification in such cases entails rehabilitating the dog being attacked and working on preventing the attacking dog from attacking.
-A functional analysis plays a key role in determining the exact antecedents triggering the attacking behavior and consequences maintaining the behavior.
+A functional analysis plays a key role in determining the exact antecedents triggering the attacking behavior and the consequences of maintaining the behavior.

 Afterward, behavior modification again using desensitization and counterconditioning under the direct guidance of a behavior professional can help change the negative emotional response of the dog being attacked while also tackling the underlying emotional issues triggering the attacking dog to attack in the first place.

 Severe cases may require permanent housing arrangements to grant separation or even re-homing one dog.
-The unpredictable behavior of the attacking dog may lead to chronic stress which can affect the dog's emotional and physical wellbeing.
+The unpredictable behavior of the attacking dog may lead to chronic stress, which can affect the dog's emotional and physical well-being.